boredwookie/tools/BBNotedViewer/README.md

 - Explore your notes

 # So, how do I 'run' this?
+The quickest and best experience is to pull a relevant zip file from the RELEASE/QT directory as corresponds to your platform.
+All the dependencies are included so you should be able to execute either the *.exe* or *.sh* and have it run on your system.

-If 'electron' delivers as advertised, you should be able to pick the appropriate 'bb-noted-viewer-PLATFORM' that corresponds to your operating system from the RELEASE directory.
+If you want to try the rougher 'electron' version (and if the electron framework delivers as expected), you should be able to pick the appropriate 'bb-noted-viewer-PLATFORM' that corresponds to your operating system from the RELEASE directory.
 Translation matrix:
 - mas-x64 == Mac OS
 - win32-ia32 == 32bit windows
 - linux-x64 == 64bit linux

-* Want one of the other platforms supported by Electron?
+Want one of the other platforms supported by Electron?
 Setup an Electron.io build environment and execute 'npm run build' from the BBNotedViewer directory

+Do you want to build the Qt version for another platform?
+Pull down QtCreator for your platform and load the project found in the QT_Version directory.

 Open the 'bb-noted-viewer' executable per your operating systems normal procedure (double click on Mac and Windows, ./bb-noted-viewer for linux)